artefactual-sdps/preprocessing-base/README.md

 ### Requirements for development

-While we run the services inside a Kubernetes cluster we recomend installing Go and other tools locally to ease the development process.
+While we run the services inside a Kubernetes cluster we recommend installing Go and other tools locally to ease the development process.

 - [Go] (1.22+)